Whether you're selling a beach home in Pascagoula or a historic cottage in Hattiesburg, paying 6% in realtor fees is a lot.

 We’ve reviewed four national and regional discount brokers that operate in Mississippi.

-In Mississippi, Clever offers the lowest rates, with an added advantage: Clever lets you compare multiple agents from major brands like Keller Williams, Century 21, and RE/MAX.
+In Mississippi, Clever offers low rates, with an added advantage: Clever lets you compare multiple agents from major brands like Keller Williams, Century 21, and RE/MAX.

 Selling without an MLS listing